MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 Power BI Premium offers a service for subscribers who require premium Power BI features, such as Dataflows, Paginated Reports, AI, etc. When a customer signs up for a Power BI Premium subscription, the Premium capacity is created through the Azure Resource Manager.

-Power BI Premium capacities are hosted in back end clusters that are independent of the regular Power BI Back End – see above).
+Power BI Premium capacities are hosted in back-end clusters that are independent of the regular Power BI back end – see above).
 This provides better isolation, resource allocation, supportability, security isolation, and scalability of the Premium offering.

 The following diagram illustrates the architecture of the Power BI Premium infrastructure:

 ![Power BI Premium](media/whitepaper-powerbi-security/powerbi-security-whitepaper_05.png)

 The connection to the Power BI Premium infrastructure can be done in a number of ways, depending on the user scenario.
-Power BI Premium clients can be a user's browser, a regular Power BI Back End, direct connections via XMLA clients, ARM APIs, etc.
+Power BI Premium clients can be a user's browser, a regular Power BI back end, direct connections via XMLA clients, ARM APIs, etc.

 The Power BI Premium infrastructure in an Azure region consists of multiple Power BI Premium clusters (the minimum is one).
 The majority of the Premium resources are encapsulated inside a cluster (for instance, compute), and there are some common regional resources (e.g. metadata storage).
 Premium infrastructure allows two ways of achieving horizontal scalability in a region: increasing resources inside clusters and/or adding more clusters on demand as needed (if cluster resources are approaching their limits).